rban01/slicer_registration/manual_registration.md

 >>ROI: Select current ROI
 >>
 >>View: As above.

-Limitations
-To render multiple overlapping volumes, select “VTK Multi-Volume” rendering in “Display” section.
-This renderer is still experimental and has limitations such as:

-Cropping is not supported (cropping ROI is ignored)

-RGB volume rendering is not supported (volume does not appear)

-Only “Composite with shading” rendering technique is supported (volume does not appear if “Maximum Intensity Projection” or “Minimum Intensity Projection” technique is selected)

-To reduce staircase artifacts during rendering, choose enable “Surface smoothing” in Advanced/Techniques/Advanced rendering properties section, or choose “Normal” or “Maximum” as quality.

-The volume must not be under a warping (affine or non-linear) transformation.
-To render a warped volume, the transform must be hardened on the volume. (see related issue)

-If the application crashes when rotating or zooming a volume: This indicates that you get a TDR error, i.e., the operating system shuts down applications that keep the graphics card busy for too long.
-This happens because the size of the volume is too large for your GPU to comfortably handle.
-There are several ways to work around this:

-Option A: Run the code snippet in the Python console (Ctrl-3) to split the volume to smaller chunks (that way you have a better chance that the graphics card will not be unresponsive for too long).

-slicer.vtkMRMLVolumeRenderingDisplayableManager.SetMaximum3DTextureSize(400)
-for vrDisplayNode in getNodesByClass('vtkMRMLVolumeRenderingDisplayNode'):
-    slicer.util.arrayFromVolumeModified(vrDisplayNode.GetVolumeNode())
-Option B: Crop and downsample your volume using Crop volume and volume render this smaller volume.

-Option C: Increase TDR delay value in registry (see details here)

-Option D: Use CPU volume rendering.

-Option E: Upgrade your computer with a stronger graphics card.
+>>
+>>To render multiple overlapping volumes: Display -> VTK Multi-Volume.
+Has limitations.
+The volume must not be under an affine transformation; warped volumes must have had their transforms hardened.

+Finally, if the application crashes when rotating or zooming a volume, TDR error occurred indicating GPU overwhelmed by volume rendering.
+Either reduce the volume size, use CPU, increase TDR delay time, or update graphics card.